martineztcindy/martineztcindy.github.io/README.md

 The goal of this project was to use supervised learning techniques, specifically a CNN architecture, to train a model to locate an aggregate reticulocyte within a 300 x 300 image of a stained blood smear.
 The blood smear contained multiple classes and objects, but for this project, I only looked to locate one object of one class per image.
 Regression was used to predict the spatial coordinate (boundary boxes) of the aggregate reticulocytes within the given image.

-The model was able to predict the boundary boxes with a final Intersection over Union score of 0.61 for the training set and a score of 0.62 for the training set and 0.49 for the testing set.
+The model was able to predict the bounding boxes with a final Intersection over Union score of 0.52 for the training set and 0.53 for the testing set.
+The final mean average error (MAE) was 0.074 and 0.073 for the training and testing set, respectively.

 ## Data